vrobbin/midicontrol/README.md

 ## Acknowledgements

 The dark breeze theme is directly copied from Alexhuszagh his [BreezeStyleSheets](https://github.com/Alexhuszagh/BreezeStyleSheets "BreezeStyleSheets") which is based on [QDarkStylesheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet "QDarkStylesheet")

+For micropython and the MPU6050 inertial sensor the [I2C library](https://github.com/adamjezek98/MPU6050-ESP8266-MicroPython "i2c") by adamjezek98 was used and is included